 Fertilizing: Delphiniums are heavy feeders.
 Regular fertilizing is essential for best health and superior bloom.
-Fertilize with Better BloomsTM Perennial, Tree & Shrub Food according to package directions.
+Fertilize with Espoma® Plant-tone according to package directions.

 Staking: Delphinium stems are hollow, making them somewhat susceptible to wind damage.
 Staking is recommended.
 Each stem can be individually staked, then gently tied to the stake or several stakes tied together can surround the plant.
 See the Perennials - General Care sheet.
 The stake, after being inserted several inches into the ground, should reach to the top of the flower spike.
 Remove spent blooms to encourage rebloom and new growth from the base.
 Delphiniums will rebloom if deadheaded.